Beyoncé (album): Commercial performance

 During its first day of release in the United States, Beyoncé sold 80,000 units in three hours and a total of 430,000 digital copies within 24 hours.
 In its second day, the album sold 120,000 units, which brought its two-day sales total to 550,000.
 Billboard predicted it to sell around 600,000 digital copies by the end of the tracking week on December 15, 2013.
 Beyoncé debuted at number one on the Billboard 200, with three-day sales of 617,213 digital copies.
-This gave Beyoncé her fifth consecutive number-one album, making her the first female artist to have her first five studio albums debut atop the chart, beating Britney Spears' record of four in a row.
+This gave Beyoncé her fifth solo consecutive number-one album, sixth overall, including Destiny's Child's Survivor (2001).
+The album's debut made her the first female artist to have her first five studio albums debut atop the chart, beating Britney Spears' record of four in a row.
 It also became the largest debut sales week for a female artist in 2013, and the highest debut sales week of her solo career.
 The album also gave her the three largest sales weeks by any female and she became the only female to sell 300,000 copies within a week in 2013 and became the first person in the 2010s to score 300,000 copies in each of its first 3 weeks.
 Beyoncé marks the fourth-largest sales week of an album during 2013, behind Justin Timberlake's The 20/20 Experience, Eminem's The Marshall Mathers LP 2 and Drake's Nothing Was the Same.

 In its second week, the album remained at number one, selling an additional 374,000 copies.
 Ten days after its release, Beyoncé had sold 991,000 copies in the US, making it the best-selling album by a female artist in 2013.
 A third week at number-one with sales of 310,000 copies brought the album's US sales to 1.3 million after 17 days of release, positioning it as the eighth-best-selling album of the year, and the first to enter the year-end top 10 based on just three weeks of sales availability in the Nielsen SoundScan era.
 In its fourth week, sales reached 1.43 million, surpassing the total sales of Beyoncé's previous album, 4, which was released in 2011 and had sold 1.39 million in total in the two years since its release.
 Following Beyoncé performing at the 2014 MTV Video Music Awards, sales of the album in the US increased by 181%.
 The record sold 878,000 copies in the US in 2014 alone, becoming the sixth-best-selling album of the year.
 As of August 2022, Beyoncé has been certified five-times platinum by the Recording Industry Association of America (RIAA) for the sale of five million units, and all fourteen tracks are certified gold or higher for the sale of 500,000 units, making it the fourth female album in history to have all its tracks RIAA certified.